 Mice toys are a staple in every cat’s collection, but Halloween mice bring seasonal flair to this classic option.
 This twenty-piece set features mice in Halloween colors of purple, orange, and black, all made from real rabbit fur.
 At four inches including the tail, they’re sized perfectly to satisfy your cat’s prey drive.
 The generous quantity means you’ll still have plenty even after inevitable losses under the refrigerator.

 What makes these particularly engaging is the combination of catnip scent and rattle sound.
 Cats rely heavily on their hearing when hunting, and that subtle rattle inside each mouse triggers their chase instinct.
-The real fur exterior adds authentic texture that many cats find more appealing than synthetic materials.
-It mimics the feel of actual prey, making the hunting experience more satisfying.
+Cats process texture through mechanoreceptors in the pads, and fur-covered toys frequently produce longer engagement bouts than synthetic plush.

 The variety in this pack addresses a common problem: cats can be surprisingly picky about their toys.
 Understanding what stimulates your individual cat takes observation, and having multiple identical toys means you can scatter them around your home.
 Some cats prefer finding toys in different locations, treating each discovery as a successful hunt.